itsjoesullivan/daw/documentation/ChannelStrip.md

 #ChannelStrip

-ChannelStrip deals with a single signal path
+ChannelStrip deals with a single signal path, including handling effects and recording input when armed.

 ##ChannelStrip.arm